brenny0707/FreeDom/README.md

 FreeDOM is a custom library with methods to select certain HTML elements as well as execute specific functions.
 By using this library and the Giphy API, users can see a sample of endearing cat and dog photos along with fun GIFs from the latter.

 ## Instructions
-To use FreeDOM, please clone or download this repository and open `index.html`.
-Make sure to run webpack with the output file `freeDOM.js`.
+To use FreeDOM, please use the live link above, clone or download this repository and open `index.html`.
+If you replicate the repo, make sure to run webpack with the output file `freeDOM.js`.
 From there, you will have access to several buttons, two of which add a GIF of either cats or dogs as well as remove the styling on the current list of photos for each respective animal.

 ![screenshot](FreeDOM.png)